Reading Derek Walcott’s poem "Love After Love"

 “You will love again the stranger who was your self.”

 Later that day, during my daily inventory, the line came to mind again, each half hitting a little differently.
-I thought of “You will love again...” when answering the Gratitude and Relationship questions: the more grateful I am, the more love I feel, and giving more energy to relationships makes more love available.
+I thought of “You will love again...” when answering the Gratitude question: the more grateful I am, the more love I feel, and the more love I feel, the more grateful I am.

 When I reached the Changes prompt, that line—"...the stranger who was your self"—made me wonder if the changes I’m seeking are really just a return to a truer version of myself (shades of Robert Fulghum's "All I Really Need To Know I Learned in Kindergarten").

-Does Walcott’s poem strike a chord with you—or reminded you of something within yourself you’d once forgotten?
+Does Walcott’s poem strike a chord with you—or remind you of something you’d forgotten bout yourself?